saptak/envddext/FAQ.md

 ### What's not supported yet?

-The extension now supports comprehensive Gateway and HTTPRoute management, TLS termination, and traffic splitting.
+The extension now supports comprehensive Gateway and HTTPRoute management, TLS termination, traffic splitting, and security policy management.
 Not yet supported:
-- **Policy management**: Security policies, rate limiting, authentication
+- **JWT Authentication**: Token-based authentication policies
+- **Rate limiting**: Request throttling and quotas
 - **Resource editing**: You can create and delete but not edit existing resources
 - **Advanced protocols**: TCP, UDP, or gRPC routing (HTTP only)
 - **Advanced Envoy features**: EnvoyProxy custom resources or patches